wangraying/sglang/docs/benchmark/benchmark.md

 ### Experiment Settings

-- The maximum number of tokens (corresponding to the cache size) is set to 128K, and the request rate is fixed at 16.
+- The maximum number of tokens (corresponding to the cache size) is set to 128K.
+- Reduce the request rate to 4 in order to avoid extensive queuing and reduce the number of total requests in this experiment correspondingly.
-- Vary the prefill chunk sizes among 256, 512, 1024, 2048 and 8192.
+- Vary the prefill chunk sizes among 256, 512, 1024, 2048, 4096, 8192 and 16384.
 - FCFS policy is used for scheduling.
 - Default values are used for all other parameters, and radix cache is enabled by default.